-The main function of SIGNON is to check the identity of the user and perhaps ask for a password.
+The main function of SIGNON is to check the identity of the user and ask for a password.
 The standard version also reserves the terminal and initiates NSHS or FOCUS if necessary.
-If the user has been accepted, SIGNON ends by switching to SELECT.

 The function of SELECT is to ask the user to select the application to be run.
 When the user has answered, the SELECT application will switch to the desired user application program.